jupyter-naas/awesome-notebooks/README_template.md

 ## About Naas
-Naas is a data platform that enable anyone with minimal technical knowledge to turn  <a href="https://jupyter.org" target="_blank">Jupyter Notebooks</a> into powerful automation, analytical and AI engines thanks to <a href="https://docs.naas.ai/" target="_blank">low-code formulas</a>.<br>
+Naas is an all-in-one data platform that enable anyone with minimal technical knowledge to turn <a href="https://jupyter.org" target="_blank">Jupyter Notebooks</a> into powerful automation, analytical and AI data products thanks to <a href="https://docs.naas.ai/" target="_blank">low-code formulas</a> and microservices.<br>

-The platform is based on 3 elements:<br>
+The platform is based on 3 layers:<br>
 - The **templates** enable anyone to use data engines on all kind of subjects in minutes.
 - The low-code **drivers** act as connectors to facilitate access to tools, and complex libraries (database, API, ML algorithm...)
-- The low-code **features** (scheduling, asset sharing, notifications...) turns Notebooks into production ready data engines.<br>
+- The low-code **features** (scheduling, asset sharing, notifications...) turns Notebooks into production engines.<br>

-Naas is forever free to use with 100 credits/month.<br>
+Naas Cloud is free to use with 100 credits/month.<br>
 <a href="https://www.naas.ai/free-forever" target="_blank">Open your account</a><br>